-Centralised sourcing provides Nobia with the opportunity to apply a structured work method in terms of setting requirements, and monitoring and developing suppliers' work.
-Purchased materials and components are carefully specified and suppliers are risk assessed, inspected and evaluated in accordance with the company's guidelines on the environment, work environment, human rights and business ethics.
-There is a department responsible for supplier evaluations within Nobia's sourcing organisation.
-The suppliers selected for evaluation and the scope of the audits are determined based on a risk assessment.
-Suppliers considered high-risk are prioritised in this process.
+Centralised sourcing provides Nobia with the opportunity to apply a structured work method in terms of setting require¬ments, and monitoring and developing suppliers' work.
+Purchased materials and components are carefully specified and suppliers are risk assessed, inspected and evaluated in accordance with the company's guidelines on the environment, work environment, human rights and business ethics and quality.

 Of our suppliers of direct material, 99% are from Europe and the remainder from Asia.
 Global supplier chains can involve labour-related risks, such as modern forced labour.
 Nobia works actively to prevent all forms of modern slavery and we report our work and results annually in accordance the so-called Modern Slavery Statement.

 Our programme for responsible sourcing covers risk analysis, review and evaluation and contains an anonymous channel for reporting violations of our Supplier Code of Conduct.
 Our Supplier Code of Conduct regulates and governs Nobia’s supplier requirements concerning working conditions, human rights, business ethics and environmental considerations.
 The programme covers approximately 300 suppliers, corresponding to 99 per cent of the total cost for direct materials.
 Based on factors such as country of production, production process, product type and materials, risk is weighed against preparedness and we assess the risk of violations of legal frameworks and Nobia’s Supplier Code of Conduct.
 The risk assessment is the basis for decisions on audits at the supplier.